 The fuse panel accepts only blade type plug-in fuses.
 Always replace fuses with those of the same amperage rating.

-Refer to the converter manufacturer's information provided in your Motor Home Operations Manual binder for additional information about your power converter system.
+Refer to the converter manufacturer's information provided in your Owner InfoCase for additional information about your power converter system.